kartoza/docker-qgis-server/README.md

 A simple docker container that runs QGIS Server

-This image uses the [QGIS Desktop docker image](https://github.com/kartoza/docker-qgis-desktop).
+This image uses the [QGIS Desktop docker image](https://github.com/kartoza/docker-qgis-desktop) as its base.

 # License